dbc60/but/README.md

 - `x86`: specifies a 32-bit build.
 - `win32`: specifies a 32-bit build.
 - `test`: build the current configuration and run all unit tests.
+- `timed`: run ctime for timed builds.
+The .ctm files are written to the metrics folder.
+N.B.: build ctime first.
 - `vs2017`: use Visual Studio 2017.
 The scripts will search for MS Build, Pro, and Community Edition in that order.
 - `vs2019`: use Visual Studio 2019.
 The scripts will search for MS Build, Pro, and Community Edition in that order.
 - `vs2022`: use Visual Studio 2022.
 The scripts will search for MS Build, Pro, and Community Edition in that order.